Follow

 git config --global user.email "your_email@example.com"

 Replace "your_email@example.com" with your actual email address.
-This should be the email address associated with your Git or GitHub account.
+This should be the email address linked to your Git or GitHub account.

 Setting Username and Email for a Single Repository

-If you want to use a different username or email for a specific project, you can set that within the project’s directory.
+If you need a different username or email for a specific project, you can set that within the project’s directory.

 Navigate to the project directory: